carrot-kpi/api/packages/pinning-proxy/README.md

 - `HOST`: the server's host.
 - `PORT`: the server's port.
-- `JWT_SECRET_KEY`: the secret key used to sign the issued JWTs.
+- `JWT_SECRET`: the secret used to sign the issued JWTs.
 It's of utmost importance to keep this value secret.
 - `IPFS_CLUSTER_BASE_URL`: the base URL where the proxied IPFS cluster API is being exposed.